ltnetcase/BedAnno/README.md

 BedAnno
 =======

-Annotate genomics variations of hg19 by using a BED+1 format database, which construct from ncbi anno release 104.
+Annotate genomics variations of hg19 by using a BED format database, which construct from ncbi anno release 104.
 This module can directly parse the vcf4.1 format ref and single alt string(no commas in it), without normalized by vcftools, and can recognize the tandom repeat